AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

-untagged derived record type declaration if a record_representation_clause that has at least one component clause applies to it (or an ancestor), but neither the type nor any of its ancestors has an explicitly specified Scalar_Storage_Order attribute.
+untagged derived record type declaration if a record_representation_clause that has at least one component clause applies to it (or an ancestor), but neither the type nor any of its ancestors has an explicitly specified Scalar_Storage_Order aspect.

 This rule has no parameters.